The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Citi is a Credit-Land.com advertising partner.

-Students are the section of society which is just starting out on the financial front.
-Most of the students hence are highly unlikely to have a good credit score or a credit history at the first place.
-But in a place where everything is driven by the credit history, students too need to check on ways to improve their credit score and build a credit history gradually.
-Many students add to their credit scores with the help of co-signers or having their parents or guardians mentioning them on their credit card.
+Most of the students are highly unlikely to have a good credit score or a credit history in the first place.
+But in a place where everything is driven by the credit history, students need to check on ways to build a credit history gradually and improve their credit score.
+Many students add to their credit scores with the help of co-signers or by having their parents or guardians add them as authorized users on their credit card.
 This way, students can simply make use of someone else's good credit history.